 Awareness Days in 1997.
 In 1998 the annual Open Hearts Awards cash grants were funded by Pathways.org to support parish access projects.
-IN 1999 the Different Gifts, But the Same Spirit lesson plans were created to involve students in schools and RE Programs in inclusion efforts.
-In 2001 Cardinal George called for parish Inclusion Representatives to assist pastors with implementing the newly named Inclusion In Worship Ministry.
+In 1999 the Different Gifts, But the Same Spirit lesson plans were created to involve students in schools and RE Program.
+In 2001 Cardinal George called for Parish Inclusion Representatives to assist pastors with implementing the newly named Inclusion In Worship Ministry.
 Pathways.org coordinated the efforts of over 200 Parish Inclusion Representatives.
-Inclusion Representatives, under the direction of their pastors, reached out to welcome and include parishioners of all abilities, coordinated their parish's annual Inclusion Awareness Day and submitted nominations for Pathways.org TEAM Belong Awards.
+Inclusion Representatives, under the direction of their pastors, reached out to welcome and include individuals of all abilities, coordinated their parish's annual celebration of

+Inclusion Awareness Day and submitted nominations for Pathways.org Open Hearts Awards grants.